firejune/electron-react-devtools/README.md

 require('react-devtron').install()
 ```

-You should then see a `Devtron` tab added.
+You should then see a `React` tab added.

 ## To hack on the plugin